WordPress/theme-experiments/blockbase/README.md

 ## Instructions

 First, choose a new name for your theme and perform a find + replace for "blockbase" to change the theme's namespace.
 From there, you can enable this theme and begin editing files to build your theme.

-If you would like the ability to keep up to date when blockbase is updated, you should consider keeping most of the strutural CSS files untouched.
-Then you can just replace them with updated blockbase files later on.
-If you follow that approach, There are a few recommended files for overrides, and the rest can stay as is in most cases:
+Here are some recommended files to get started with:

 - `experimental-theme.json`: This file contains the basic Global Style variables used throughout the site.
 These variables are used in the front end and in the beta site editor.
 It's the best place to start.
 - `css/editor/variables.css`: This is the variables file used for the post/page editor.
 As soon as [wordpress/gutenberg/20530](https://github.com/WordPress/gutenberg/pull/20530) is merged in, this won't be necessary.
 For now, this needs to mirror all of the variables in `experimental-theme.json`.
 - `css/front-end/style-custom.css`: The home for all of your front-end styles.
 This will override all other styles defined in the `front-end` folder.
 - `css/editor/editor-custom.css`: The home for all of your editor styles.
 This will override all other styles defined in the `editor` folder.
 - The files in `block-templates` and `block-template-parts` can be updated to include more post and page templates, [as described in the reference docs](https://developer.wordpress.org/block-editor/developers/themes/block-based-themes/).

+(The files with the `-custom` suffix are included in case you want to keep the base theme files up to date later on by copying & pasting from this base version of blockbase.)

 ## Tips: